MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 Enable this policy to manage which updates you receive prior to the update being released to the world.

 Dev Channel
 Ideal for highly technical users.
-Insiders in the Dev Channel will receive builds from our active development branch that is earliest in a development cycle.
-These builds are not matched to a specific Windows 10 release.
+Insiders in the Dev Channel will receive builds from our active development branch that's earliest in a development cycle.
+These builds aren't matched to a specific Windows 10 release.

 Beta Channel
 Ideal for feature explorers who want to see upcoming Windows 10 features.
 Your feedback will be especially important here as it will help our engineers ensure key issues are fixed before a major release.